-- A total of 245 audits were conducted by the end of 2018, the first year of audits under the new ISAGO program will be completed.
-Over 250 Ground Service Providers audits will have been conducted, assessing the management and oversight systems in place at their corporate Headquarters and the implementation of ground operations processes and procedures at selected stations.
+- A total of 245 audits were conducted by the end of 2018, the first year of audits under the new ISAGO program.
+The audits under the new program assess the management and oversight systems in place at the Ground Service Provider's corporate Headquarters and the implementation of ground operations processes and procedures at selected stations.
 All ISAGO audits are performed by IATA selected, trained and qualified auditors, inducted into the IATA Charter of Professional Auditors (CoPA).

 - Analysis of the 245 audits confirms that the new audit approach and methodology, including utilization CoPA members, brings desired benefits in terms of better audit report quality, increased focus on management systems, and driving alignment of the ground operations processes between a GSP's headquarters and their standards network of ground operations.
 These facts are demonstrated by a significant increase in the number of findings raised in 2018, totalling nearly 5000 and increasing the average from 3 to 20 per audit.